ReactiveX/RxPY/README.rst

 The gracious folks at `PySlackers <https://pyslackers.com/>`_ have given us a home in the `#rxpy <https://pythondev.slack.com/messages/rxpy>`_ Slack channel.
-Please join us there for questions, conversations, and all things related to RxPy.
+Please join us there for questions, conversations, and all things related to RxPY.

 To join, navigate the page above to receive an email invite.
 After signing up, join us in the #rxpy channel.